ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/device.md

   }
 ```

-However, the biometric options should only be displayed if the user has enabled biometrics on their device.
+The biometric options should only be displayed if the user has enabled biometrics on their device.
 Change the building of this list as such:

 ```TypeScript
   private async validMobileVaultTypes(): Promise<Array<VaultType>> {